I bet you hear this question a lot.

 Start an easier degree, and transfer to the more difficult degree

-Essentially, get into the best degree you can, work your tail off, get a high GPA, then apply to transfer after 2-8 subjects.
+Essentially, get into the highest-entry degree you can, work your tail off, get a high GPA, then apply to transfer after 2-8 subjects.
 You can also do this with OUA subjects.

 Generally, higher marks mean fewer subjects are needed to transfer.

-Definitely contact the university to get guidance for this – you don’t want to complete a year of a degree only to find it doesn’t count towards your desired degree.
+Definitely contact the university to get guidance for this – you don’t want to complete eight subjects only to find it doesn’t count towards your desired degree.
 Many are happy to work with you to come up with an accepted pathway.

 But here are some ideas.